-- Then make sure to keep the URL of your tweet because your summary at the end of the week will have to have all three URL embedded into the summary.
+- Then make sure to keep the URL of your tweet because your summary at the end of the assignment period will have to have all three URL embedded into the summary.

-- Make sure to embed you spubble into a blog post.
+- Make sure to embed your draw it photo into a blog post.

-- The blog post must have a written story that refers to the spubble, not an explanation of the spubble but a story, for example, the spubble was taken at the grand canyon(put a map with the grand canyon in the post), when you were at the grand canyon you took a donkey ride down (embed a video or gif of a donkey ride), at that exact moment the donkey almost threw you off almost plunging to your death) show your spubble with the expression “Holy Shit I almost Died” and finally write about how you survived and maybe add a Soundcloud of you singing yeah I alive.
+- The blog post must have a written story that refers to the draw it photo, not an explanation of the draw it photo but a story, for example, the draw it photo was taken at the grand canyon(put a map with the grand canyon in the post), when you were at the grand canyon you took a donkey ride down (embed a video or gif of a donkey ride), at that exact moment the donkey almost threw you off almost plunging to your death) and finally, write about how you survived and maybe add a Soundcloud of you singing yeah I alive.
 That is a digital story that completes the assignment.
 Mixing digital media and support the actual assignment.

-- After the story, you must create a tutorial of how you created the spubble (how-to guide so someone else could recreate what you did).
+- After the story, you must create a tutorial of how you created the draw it (how-to guide so someone else could recreate what you did).
 Step by step instructions with images that show the steps or a youtube video of how you did it.

 - Organize Your Blog: As you start to write more and more posts for the different genres of assignments we’re doing, your site is going to have a lot of content.
 Set up categories for your posts so that you (and others) can easily filter and find your work.
 Here is a recommended category structure you can use (feel free to modify/expand as you like:

 - Thoughts and Ideas